 On the same screen where you set the key field make sure to choose the "Status Choices" field for the record picker.
 You can pick up to three fields to use in the record picker, but only one field is useful in this case.

 Then you'll need to add a record to this table for every possible status.
 All you have to do is type in the status value in field called "Status Choices".

 Then you'll have to move this table into your existing application.
-To learn how to move a table into an application please read:
+To learn how, please see our Move Tables between Applications help topic.

 Now create a relationship between the new table "Statuses" and the existing table called "Call Log".
-Please read the following to learn how to create a relationship.
+To learn how, please see our Create a Relationship help topic.

 The relationship you create should make the "Statuses" table the master table and the "Call Log" table the details table.
 This means that every record in the "Statuses" table will refer to one or more records in the "Call Log" table.

 Make sure to specify that you want to use an existing field as the reference field.
 The field in the "Call Log" that you want to choose as the reference field is "Status".
 Note that the reference field cannot be a formula field if you want this to work.

 While you are creating the relationship make sure to create a Lookup field based on the field called "Today Status".